 The course will run on Saturday from 9.00am - 4.00pm, on the following dates:

-The in-person sessions on 9 October 2021 and 14 May 2022 will be held at the Tavistock Centre (120 Belsize Lane, London NW3 5BA) subject to the NHS Covid-19 restrictions being eased sufficiently.
+The in-person sessions on 8 October 2022 and 20 May 2023 will be held at the Tavistock Centre (120 Belsize Lane, London NW3 5BA) subject to the NHS Covid-19 restrictions in force at the time.
 On the other dates the course will meet over Zoom and we reserve the right to switch days one and / or five to remote delivery if required.

-To book your place, please use the 'Apply' button on the left of the screen
+To apply, please use the green 'Apply' button on the left of the screen.

 Included in your course fee, you will receive online membership of the Tavistock’s internationally-renowned library for the duration of your course.